jcaillon/valet/tests.d/1107-self-document/results.approved.md

 You can pass additional parameters to the read command (e.g. to wait for a set amount of time).

 It uses the read builtin command with the option `-e` to use readline behind the scene.
-This means we can detect more key combinations but all keys needs to be binded first...
+This means we can detect more key combinations but all keys needs to be bound first...
 Special keys (CTRL+, ALT+, F1-F12, arrows, etc.) are intercepted using binding.

 You must call `interactive::rebindKeymap` and `interactive::sttyInit` before using this function.
-You must also redefine the function `interactiveOnKeyBindingPress` to react to a binded key press.
+You must also redefine the function `interactiveOnKeyBindingPress` to react to a bound key press.
 See @interactive::testWaitForKeyPress for an implementation example.

 - $@: **read parameters** _as any_: